 And what about animations?
 They are extremely versatile but also difficult to use.
 They help you show the chronological order of your perfect presentation, emphasize a valid piece of data or even amuse/shock your audience.
 But if there are too many of them or they are chaotic, it’s all in vain.
 People will lose their attention and spend the rest of your presentation trying to figure out what that last animation was all about.
 It’s the same story with videos and sound effects – they can be helpful, but to an extent.

 Are you done?
-It’s time for final checks
+It’s time for the final checks

 Before you use your presentation, review it thoroughly.
 It’s usually best to take at least several hours to break after finishing work to have a second glance.
 This way, you can take a fresh look at your presentation.
 Does it all make sense?
 Is it legible and easy to follow?
 If yes, great!
 You can now proofread it and show someone else to check it once again for you.
 Remember to save your file in a universal format and check the device you’re going to use during the actual presentation.

-Our Presentation Design Services team help companies all over the world create compelling presentations that support them to achieve their goals and sell products.
+Our Presentation Design Services team helps companies worldwide create compelling presentations that help them achieve their goals and sell products.
 Contact us for details and see how versatile and useful these “ordinary” PowerPoint presentations can be.